Festus-Olise/CYSA-Portfolio/SIEM-Analysis/Wazuh-SIEM-Analysis/windows-agent-setup.md

 ## 📊 Dashboard Confirmation

 - Go to **Wazuh Dashboard > Agents**
-- Windows agent should appear as **Pending**
+- Windows agent should appear as  **Active** in the Agents Summary Tab
-- Click the agent → **Accept** to activate

----

-## 🧠 Notes

-- No authentication key or password is required for default manager setups
-- The agent communicates over UDP port `1514`
-- Agent name defaults to the Windows hostname (can be customized)

 ---